theRealAph/ScopeLocals/README.md

 It would be better if the context associated with a thread were to be cleaned up automatically.

-### ThreadLocal Inheritance  (ServerFramework Version)
+### ThreadLocal Inheritance

-This problem with `ThreadLocal` persistence can be much worse when using multiple threads because`ThreadLocal`s may be inherited from parent to child thread.
-A `ThreadLocal` works by storing a reference to itself and to the value for the current Java `Thread` value in storage allocated by the `Thread`.
+This problem with `ThreadLocal` persistence can be much worse when using many threads because`ThreadLocal`s may be inherited from parent to child thread.
+Setting a `ThreadLocal` to some value `X` works by storing a reference to the `ThreadLocal` and to `X` in storage allocated per `Thread`.
 Every newly created child `Thread` has to allocate storage for all its inherited `ThreadLocal` instances.
-It cannot share the storage used by the parent thread because of mutability.
-Both parent and child need to be able to change their own value without the change being seen by any other thread.
+It cannot share the storage used by the parent thread because `ThreadLocal`s are mutable.
+The `ThreadLocal` API requires the parent and child to be able to change their own value without the change being seen by any other thread.
+In most cases child threads do not need to update the `ThreadLocals` they inherit.

-In the ServerFramework example it would be natural to run each service request in a different thread:
+For example, in the ServerFramework it would be natural to run each service request in a different thread.

     class ServerFramework {
       ...